AndreNijman/EmuRust/README.md

 - Rust 1.76+
 - SDL2 development libraries (`libsdl2-dev`, `SDL2-devel`, or `brew install sdl2`)
+- [Mupen64Plus](https://mupen64plus.org/) core + plugins (video, audio, input, and RSP).
+Install the `m64p`
+  bundle on Windows/macOS or the `mupen64plus`/`mupen64plus-plugins` packages on Linux so the launcher can dynamically load `libmupen64plus` along with `mupen64plus-video-*`, `mupen64plus-audio-*`, `mupen64plus-input-*`, and `mupen64plus-rsp-*`.
 - Dolphin emulator binary (optional, for full GameCube emulation—set `DOLPHIN_BIN` or place Dolphin on your `PATH`)
-- Nothing else—every handheld plus the Nintendo 64 core ships in-tree, so you do not need BIOS dumps or an external emulator binary for those systems.
+- Nothing else—every handheld plus Nintendo 64 ships in-tree or is loaded automatically at runtime, so you do not need BIOS dumps or ROM-specific patches for those systems.
 ## Setup

 ```bash